szmpns/HackTheBox-Writeups/Starting Point/Tier 0/Meow/README.md

 ### Ping

-When you want to test your connection to target you can simply ping it:
+When you want to test your connection to the target you can simply ping it:

 ![ping](meowping.png)